Wet Weather Driving Tips – Staying Safe in the Rain

 Listen out for traffic updates

-These days, navigation tools like Google Maps will often feature real time updates for congestion and accidents.
-It’s nevertheless worth keeping an ear out for announcements on local radio stations a little before heading off and while driving – if you can bear the music, that is.
+However, it’s always worth keeping an ear out for announcements on local radio stations a little before heading off and while driving – if you can bear the music, that is!

 Keep your phone charger in your car

-Getting stuck in traffic (or worse), in bad weather, with a dead phone is a rain on any parade.
+Getting stuck in traffic (or worse), in bad weather, with a dead phone is a rain on anyone’s parade.
 Be sure to keep a spare phone charger in your car, and even a spare portable power bank for good measure!
 It’s crucial to be able to call for help, or even just to alert friends that you’ll be late to a planned event.
+However, don’t forget to only ever use your phone hands free when driving.

 Check your tyres